-The Amazon fires have done more than damage the lungs of the earth: they have and continue to threatening both small farmers and indigenous communities that live in the forest, too.
+The Amazon fires have done more than damage the lungs of the Earth: they have and continue to threaten both small farmers and indigenous communities that live in the forest.
 I travelled to the northwestern Brazilian states of Amazonas and Acre, and talked to the communities there about the recent fires and all that they have lost as a consequence.

 Chief Mapu, 29, leader of the Huni Kuin tribe

 On the 22nd of August 2019, Chief Mapu's community witnessed their forest go up in flames.
 Mapu belongs to the Huni Kuin, an indigenous group living in Brazil and Peru.
 Despite being the largest tribe in the state of Acre, parts of their land are not officially recognized as protected by the state.
 As a result, many of the Huni Kuin people have already been displaced from the Brazilian-Bolivian border, where they lost land to competing commercial interests.